megazina/eks-splunk-otel/README.md

 ```

 ### Check your Metrics in Splunk Observability Cloud

+3 easy ways to start working with your Kubernetes metrics:

+1. Use Kubernetes navigator
+  Login to Splunk Observability Cloud and navigate to Infrastructure -> Kubernetes.
+  You should be able to see the numbed of Nodes and Workloads.
+  Click on the Nodes and explore the metrics down to the Container/Pod level.
+Similarly, you can explore Workloads related views.

+2. Explore metrics in Metrics Finder

+3. Work with Metrics in Dashboards and Charts

 ## Part 2: Get Traces from your applications running on EKS to Splunk Observability Cloud